RemcoSlijkhuis/EHExtractor/README.md

 #### Script
-- Adjust  the location of the output file, the minimum logging level, and  whether or not to prefix the output lines with the log level in the script file in Eclipse to your liking<sup>2</sup>.
+- Adjust  the location of the output file, the minimum logging level, and  whether or not to prefix the output lines with the log level in the script file in Eclipse to your liking<sup>1</sup>.
 (See the [options](#options) section for an explanation of the possible values.)
 - Open the Ghidra Module Project in Eclipse and go to the ghidra_scripts folder.
 - Select EHExtractor.java and then "Run As Ghidra"; this will start up Ghidra and do the necessary setup to connect the project to Ghidra.
 - Select the binary you wish to analyze.
 Ghidra will now open completely
 - If the binary has not been analyzed before (or previous results were not saved):
 	- Select Analysis/Auto Analyze from the menu.
 	- Run the standard set of analyzers on it.
 - Optionally, do a single or one-shot run of the "Shared Return Calls" analyzer.
-This analyzer is part of the standard set of analyzers but was found to miss some crucial aspects of the binary when run together with the other analyzers<sup>3</sup>.
+This analyzer is part of the standard set of analyzers but was found to miss some crucial aspects of the binary when run together with the other analyzers<sup>2</sup>.
 - Go to the Script Manager (Window/Script Manager) and open the folder "C++".
 - Run "EHExtractorScript.java" by double-clicking on it or selecting it and clicking the green play button.
 The analyzer output will be written to the log file and to the Ghidra console.

-<sup>2 The options can be changed in Eclipse without having to restart Ghidra; the changed settings will be used the next time the script is run.</sup><br>
+<sup>1 The options can be changed in Eclipse without having to restart Ghidra; the changed settings will be used the next time the script is run.</sup><br>
-<sup>3 Unlike the analyzer version of EHExtractor, the script version will execute the "Shared Return Calls" functionality.</sup>
+<sup>2 Unlike the analyzer version of EHExtractor, the script version will also execute the "Shared Return Calls" functionality.</sup>

 ## Options